 The Artist’s Resale Right does not apply to works that are:

 - private sales

-- created by a non-qualifying creator (not an EEA citizen)
+- created by a non-qualifying creator (not a UK or EEA citizen)

 ACS was set up by Harriet Bridgeman (founder of Bridgeman Images) in response to requests from artists and Art Market Professionals who recognised the need for a transparent, fair and professional collecting society that puts artists’ needs first.
 Harriet Bridgeman’s experience, knowledge and passion for art ensured ACS was created ‘for the love of art’.